techmaharaj/scalekit-guide/docs/admin-portal/quickstart-admin-portal.md

 ## 1. Integration via API

 ### Configure SDK
+Begin by installing the Scalekit SDK, which provides necessary tools for creating a secure and efficient connection to the Admin Portal.
 <InstallSDK />

-### Generate Link
+### Generate Magic Link
-You can generate a Admin Portal link for an organization using the below API.
+Utilize our API to generate an Admin Portal link that is uniquely keyed to an organization.

 <Tabs groupId="tech-stack">